deepstreamIO/deepstream.io-website/content/tutorials/20-core/70-datasync/10-records/index.md

 This is useful to create "active" data providers - backend processes that only send out data that's actually requested.
 A few things worth mentioning about listening:

-- The listen-callback is called with once the first client subscribes to a matching record and onStop is called once the last subscriber for a matching record unsubscribes.
+- The listen-callback is called once the first client subscribes to a matching record and `onStop` is called once the last subscriber for a matching record unsubscribes.

 - Listening also keeps state.
 Registering as a listener for a pattern that already has matching subscriptions will call the callback multiple times straight away, once for every matching subscription that doesn't have a provider.